Frequently asked questions

 Funds that derived income from U.S. government obligations

-In most states, income from U.S. Treasury securities and other U.S. government obligations is exempt from state income taxes subject, in some states, to minimum investment or reporting requirements that must be met by a fund.
+In most states, income from U.S. Treasury securities and other direct U.S. government obligations generally is exempt from state income taxes subject, in some states, to minimum investment or reporting requirements that must be met by a fund.
 Please contact your tax advisor for details.
-For a list of Optimum Funds and the percentage of ordinary dividends they derived from U.S. government obligations, please see the following table.
+See the list of Optimum Funds and the percentage of ordinary dividends they derived from U.S. government obligations.